Top 10 Best Game of Thrones Series Characters

 A true hero.
 She is the most honorable character.
 I'm glad she's an awesome warrior because I like to see good women succeed.

-Most badass Female character of the series, defeated both the Hound and Jamie.
+Most badass female character of the series, defeated both the Hound and Jaime.
 Honorable and loyal till the end.

 She needs to be higher on this list!
 Awesome character.
 She could destroy most of the men in the show.

 Theon is the most tragic character in Game of Thrones, in my opinion.
 Even though I love other characters like Jaime and Tyrion Lannister and Arya Stark, I still think that Theon was the best on the show.
 He may have been an ass in the first couple of seasons and even betrayed Robb for really no reason, but he recognized his mistakes and ended up dying to protect the Starks.
 Ramsay Bolton put him through hell.
 He castrated him and made him believe his name was Reek.
 He eventually ended up saving Sansa from Ramsay and protected her like she was his actual sister.
 Theon Greyjoy made a lot of mistakes, but it's hard not to love him (no matter how hard I try).
 The only thing Theon ever wanted was to be a Stark.

 Theon is the most complex character in the series.
 While people give him crap for betraying the Starks, he was under the threat of death for years.
 Several characters mock him for his loyalty to the Starks but are morally outraged when he chooses his family over them.
 Yes, Theon has done terrible things, but he was conflicted throughout.

 For example, he fully intended to spare Ser Rodrik until Dagmer convinced him otherwise.
 His torture at Ramsay's hands also evokes pity for him, even back in season one.
 Whenever Theon attempts to advise Robb, he is dismissed.
 Additionally, Theon is a lot better than Jaime as he takes full responsibility for his actions instead of blaming others, unlike Jaime.